No Adverse Effects Reported in Patients with Spine Stimulators Treated with Chiropractic Spinal Manipulation

 National guidelines suggest that we all

-get 150 minutes of exercise a week.
+get 150 minutes of exercise weekly.
 Only 52% of us Burlington and Hamilton non-back

 pain folks do this!
 Sadly, even fewer - just 26% - post-back surgery